 Get involved

-Whether you’re a professional artist, arts organisation, school or community group, a fringe veteran or a first timer who wants to try a new idea, get involved in Wandsworth's annual arts extravaganza.
+Whether you’re a professional artist, arts organisation, school or community group, a fringe veteran or a first timer who wants to try a new idea, get involved in Wandsworth's annual arts extravaganza!

 WHY TAKE PART?